 Internal review application – infringement number:

-I have considered your internal review application and determined that you have not provided sufficient groundsto withdraw the infringement notice.
+I have considered your internal review application and have decided to confirm your infringement.

 The reasons for my decision are:

-1. Apply for a payment plan or extension of time on our website.
-Find out more at ….
+2. Apply for a payment plan or extension of time on our website, by [DATE]:

-2. Elect to have this matter heard in court.
-If you would like to have this matter heard in court, please contact us at ….
+If you would wish to contest this matter in court, please contact us at ….

-3. Nominate the person who was driving if you were not in control of the vehicle at the time of the offence.
-Visit …. to submit a nomination statement.
+If you were not in control of the vehicle at the time of the offence, you can submit a nomination statement at [website link].

-4. If you are eligible you can deal with your fine through:
+If you are eligible, you can deal with your fine by:

 If you do not act by [DATE], fees may be added to your fine and the options available to you may change.